 Your Guide To Biltmore VIllage.

-A shopping and dining district in Asheville located just by the entrance to the Biltmore Estate.
+A shopping and dining district in Asheville located near the entrance to the Biltmore Estate.

 You’ll find Tudor-style architecture, cobblestone sidewalks, local shops, national retailers, and a few restaurants sprinkled in at Biltmore Village.
-It’s a relatively small area and can be easily seen in under a day.
+It’s a relatively small area and can be visited easily in just a few hours.

 About Biltmore Village